semaphoreci/docs/docs/examples/using-docker-compose-in-ci.md

 2. Log in to Docker Hub.
 3. [Pull](https://docs.docker.com/engine/reference/commandline/pull/)
     the app image from the registry.
-4. Start the application in background:
+4. Start the application in the background:
     [docker-compose up -d](https://docs.docker.com/compose/reference/up/).

-Docker Compose takes care of dependencies, environment and networking.
+Docker Compose takes care of dependencies, environment, and networking.

 Tests are split in two parallel jobs: